r0c/search-guard-ssl-docs/2_quick_start.md

 ```

 If you use Oracle JDK, the length of the cryptographic keys is is limited for judical reasons.
 You'll have to install the [Java Cryptography Extension (JCE)
 Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) to use longer keys.
+For our quickstart tutorial, you can ignore this warning for the moment.

+**Congrats.
+Your ES nodes now talk TLS to each other on the transport layer!**

-We have not configured HTTPS for the REST-API yet, so you should also try to access ES via a browser by typing
+We have not configured HTTPS for the REST-API yet, so you can still access ES via a browser (or curl for that matter) as usual by typing

 ```
 http://127.0.0.1:9200/